alibaba/arthas/tutorials/katacoda/case-watch-method-exception-en/finish.md

-Through this tutorial, you can know how to Log the output.
+Through this tutorial, you can know how to Troubleshooting method invoke exception.
 More advanced features can be found in the Advanced Guide below.

 * [Arthas Advanced](https://alibaba.github.io/arthas/arthas-tutorials?language=en&id=arthas-advanced)
 * [Arthas Github](https://github.com/alibaba/arthas)